imAsparky/django-cookiecutter/docs/source/how-tos/how-to-custom-user.rst

 -----------------

-When creating a new user with the django-allauth Sign-up form, the Custom User model is used.
+When creating a new user with the django-allauth Sign-up form, the Custom User model is used, and the new user will be required to confirm their email address.

 .. note::

     **Adding a new user via the Admin panel**

-    The email should be entered under the Accounts menu when creating a new user in the Admin panel.
+    After a new user is added with an email address, they will be prompted to confirm their email address upon their first sign-in.

-    Entering the email in this manner will ensure the email will be available to django-allauth.
-A search button will help locate the correct user.
+    django-allauth provides this functionality.